temporalio/documentation/docs-src/php/how-to-handle-workflow-logic-requirements-in-php.md

 - Do not use any blocking SPL provided by PHP (i.e. `fopen`, `PDO`, etc) in **Workflow code**.
 - Use `yield Workflow::getVersion()` when making any changes to the Workflow code.
 Without this, any deployment of updated Workflow code might break already open Workflows.
-- Don’t access configuration APIs directly from a Workflow because changes in the configuration might affect a Worklfow Execution path.
+- Don’t access configuration APIs directly from a Workflow because changes in the configuration might affect a Workflow Execution path.
   Pass it as an argument to a Workflow function or use an Activity to load it.

 Workflow method arguments and return values are serializable to a byte array using the provided [DataConverter](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/common/converter/DataConverter.html) interface.